DavidNovo/PhoneBook/README.md

 preconfigured (although we're able to configure additional commands), the server command, which starts the embedded HTTP Server (Jetty) to run our service.

+## Running the app with a config file
+Here is the command to run the app with a config file.
+Execute command in the root of the project:

+    java -jar target/dwbook-phonebook-1.0-SNAPSHOT.jar server config.yaml

+When a configuration file is passed as a command line argument, Dropwizard parses it and creates an instance of the configuration class.